Keeping Track of Lab Results.

-We have created an Excel spreadsheet that will serve as a consolidated document for your lab results.
-Each lab test includes a brief description about the test, just click the question mark to see it, then click anywhere else to make it disappear.
-Below the question mark, you will see the average range of normal values for each lab test.
-The range for each specific lab may vary slightly, so feel free to change them if your lab uses different ranges.
-We’ve included hyperlinked arrows that will allow you to easily switch between the different pages, or you can select the tabs at the bottom.
-The different pages or worksheets include CBC, Blood Chemistries, and Immunoglobulins.
-To help visualize the trends in your blood counts, the values you enter on the CBC chart will be automatically plotted on a graph in the CBC Chart Tab.
-Another big PLUS is that you can print these tables and charts and take them along when you visit your doctor.
+Each lab test indicated at the top of the sheets includes a brief description about the test.
+Clicking the question mark next to each test will lead you to a brief description.
+Below the question mark, you will see the average range of normal values for that test.
+Ranges may vary slightly from lab to lab, so feel free to adjust them if your lab uses different ranges.
+We’ve included pages (or worksheets) for CBC, Blood Chemistries, and Immunoglobulins.
+Hyperlinked arrows allow you to easily navigate between the pages, or you can select the tabs at the bottom of the worksheet.
+To help visualize the trends in your blood counts, the values you enter on the CBC chart are being automatically plotted on the graph in the Chart Tab.

 How to use the Keeping Track Patient Records Spreadsheet